gaurangtorvekar/onchain-tictactoe/README.md

 ## Front-end

 The UI is a standard Next.js app that was created using create-next-app.
 I have used the React-Bootstrap framework to give some basic styles to the components and to make the website responsive.
 I have deployed this app on Vercel.

+---

+### WIP

+Please note that this game is still a WIP.
+Although the basic game functionality works well, there are still a few features I mean to implement -

+- An AI opponent so that you can play against the "system"
+- Multisig from both players before they are allowed to "reset" the game
+- Adding push notifications when your opponent has played a move
+- Move the deployment to the Scroll Goerli testnet (when ready)
+- Test out a few edge cases